Dry Eye Center

 - Certain medications, such as antihistamines and antidepressants, can also cause dry eyes as a side effect.

-- People who spend long hours in front of a computer screen or other digital devices may experience dry eye symptoms as the blink rate decreases.
+- People who spend long hours in front of a computer screen or other digital devices may experience dry eye symptoms as you blink less when doing these activities.

-- Some ingredients in cosmetics can be irritating to the eyes, leading to dryness, redness, and itching.
+- Some ingredients in cosmetics can irritate the eyes, leading to dryness, redness, and itching.
 These ingredients include preservatives, fragrances, and certain types of dyes.
-For example, eye makeup, such as mascara and eyeliner, can contain ingredients that can cause irritation and dryness, especially if the makeup is worn for long periods of time.
+For example, eye makeup, such as mascara and eyeliner, can contain ingredients that can cause irritation and dryness, especially if you wear the makeup for long periods.

-- One of the possible causes of blepharitis and dry eye disease is an infestation of tiny mites called Demodex.
-These mites are normally found on human skin, but when they occur in large numbers on the eyelashes, they can cause inflammation of the eyelids, leading to symptoms such as redness, itching, and a feeling of grittiness in the eyes.
-This inflammation can also cause damage to the oil glands in the eyelids, which can lead to dry eye disease.
+- One potential cause of blepharitis and dry eye disease is an infestation of tiny mites called Demodex.
+These mites are normally found on human skin.
+However, when they occur in large numbers on the eyelashes, they can cause inflammation of the eyelids.
+This inflammation leads to symptoms such as redness, itching, and a gritty feeling in the eyes.
+It can also cause damage to the oil glands in the eyelids, leading to dry eye disease.

 Ranging from mild to chronic, millions of people suffer from dry eye, but many may not realize it.